whatwg/streams/streams-for-raw-video-explainer.md

 ## Principles

 The envisioned changes to the streams specification could look like the following:
-*   Add a new 'transfer' value that can be passed to `ReadableStream` type, `WritableStream` type and `TransformStream` readableType/writableType.
+*   Add a new 'owning' value that can be passed to `ReadableStream` type, `WritableStream` type and `TransformStream` readableType/writableType.
-    For streams that do not use the 'transfer' type, nothing changes.
+    For streams that do not use the 'owning' type, nothing changes.
 *   Streams of the 'transfer' type can only manipulate chunks that are marked both as Transferable and Serializable.
 *   If a chunk that is either not Transferable or not Serializable is enqueued or written, the chunk is ignored as if it was never enqueued/written.
-*   If a Transferable and Serializable chunk is enqueueud/written in a 'transfer' type `ReadableStreamDefaultController`, `TransformStreamDefaultController` or `WritableStreamDefaultWriter`, create a transferred version of the chunk using StructuredSerializeWithTransfer/StructuredDeserializeWithTransfer.
+*   If a Transferable and Serializable chunk is enqueueud/written in a 'owning' type `ReadableStreamDefaultController`, `TransformStreamDefaultController` or `WritableStreamDefaultWriter`, create a transferred version of the chunk using StructuredSerializeWithTransfer/StructuredDeserializeWithTransfer.
     Proceed with the regular stream algorithm by using the transferred chunk instead of the chunk itself.
 *   Introduce a WhatWG streams 'close-able' concept.
 A chunk that is 'close-able' defines closing steps.
     For instance `VideoFrame` closing steps could be defined using https://www.w3.org/TR/webcodecs/#close-videoframe.
     `ArrayBuffer` closing steps could be defined using https://tc39.es/ecma262/#sec-detacharraybuffer.
     The 'close-able' steps should be a no-op on a transferred chunk.
-*   Execute the closing steps of a 'close-able' chunk for streams with the 'transfer' type when resetting the queue of `ReadableStreamDefaultController` or emptying `WritableStream`.[[writeRequests]] in case of abort/error.
+*   Execute the closing steps of a 'close-able' chunk for streams with the 'owning' type when resetting the queue of `ReadableStreamDefaultController` or emptying `WritableStream`.[[writeRequests]] in case of abort/error.
-*   When calling tee() on a `ReadableStream` of the 'transfer' type, call ReadableStream with cloneForBranch2 equal to true.
+*   When calling tee() on a `ReadableStream` of the 'owning' type, call ReadableStream with cloneForBranch2 equal to true.
-*   To solve https://github.com/whatwg/streams/issues/1186, tee() on a `ReadableStream` of the 'transfer' type can take a 'realtime' parameter.
+*   To solve https://github.com/whatwg/streams/issues/1186, tee() on a `ReadableStream` of the 'owning' type can take a 'realtime' parameter.
     When the 'realtime' parameter is used, chunks will be dropped on the branch that consumes more slowly to keep buffering limited to one chunk.
     The closing steps should be called for any chunk that gets dropped in that situation.